 We are passionate about delivering improved public services through ensuring a better skilled workforce.
 We have two main bodies that set and direct our activities to help us achieve this.
 Our Executive team is the most senior management team in the organisation, and it has the responsibility to deliver successful outcomes that fulfil the strategic direction set by the Board.
-Skills for Health & Justice Board members come from a broad spectrum of employers and together they set out and are accountable for Skills for Justice’s: Strategic leadership, Governance, Management, Delivery and Operations.
+Our Board members come from a broad spectrum of employers and together they set out and are accountable for Skills for Justice’s: Strategic leadership, Governance, Management, Delivery and Operations.

 John Rogers - Chief Executive

 John Rogers has been the Chief Executive since its establishment in April 2002.
 Prior to this John was the Chief Executive of Healthwork UK, the national health training organisation, between 2000 and 2002.

 He has worked in the health sector for the last 16 years, during which time he has been involved in national workforce development as a Director at the NHS Training Authority and at a national level with the Department of Health.